loganblackstad/loganblackstad.github.io/_posts/2018-12-18-Simple-Python-Visualizations-With-Code.md

 ---
 layout: single
+title: "Data Visualizations in Python (with matplotlib)"
 excerpt: "Data Visualization is a big part of a data scientist’s jobs.
 Creating visualizations helps make your analysis clearer and easier to understand, especially with larger, high dimensional datasets."
-title: "Data Visualizations in Python (with Code!)"
 tags: [ python, jupyter notebooks ]
 ---
 <div>